How long do I have to report a workplace injury in NSW?

 The scheme sources should be checked before treating a claim problem as only a fairness issue.
 Official NSW workers compensation sources explain that claim timing, liability disputes, weekly payment decisions, treatment approvals, and Personal Injury Commission pathways depend on the scheme documents and written evidence, not general fairness alone.
 These official references are useful starting points when checking the legal framework.

-PIAWE commonly starts from the relevant pre-injury earnings period, with special rules where the worker was employed for less than 52 weeks.
+PIAWE commonly starts from the relevant pre-injury earnings period.

 This guide hub routes injured workers to the most relevant NSW workers compensation pathway.
 If you are early in the claim process or already in dispute with the insurer, these pages cover the most common next steps and evidence requirements under the NSW scheme.